ibm-cloud-docs/vpc/vsi_is_create_image_from_volume.md

    | Tags |  You can assign a label to this resource so that you can easily filter resources in your resource list. |
    | Access management tags | As the name indicates, these tags can help organize access control without requiring updates to IAM policies.
 For more information, see [Controlling access to resources by using tags](/docs/account?topic=account-access-tags-tutorial#tagging-create-access-group). |
    | Source | Select the source for the custom image by choosing either **Virtual server instance boot volume** (default) or **Block Storage boot volume**. |
-   {: caption="Table 1.
-Import custom image user interface fields" caption-side="bottom"}
+   {: caption="Import custom image user interface fields" caption-side="bottom"}

 4. Choose your image source:
    * Select the **Virtual server instance boot volume** as the source of your custom image to display a list of available instances.